 1917-18 WWI Draft Registrations

-Incorporated Cities & Villages located in St. Clair County include Algonac, Marine City, Marysville, Memphis, Port Huron, Richmond, St. Clair, Yale, Capac, Emmett.
+Cities and towns located in the County include Algonac, Marine City, Marysville, Memphis, Port Huron, Richmond, St. Clair, Yale, Capac, Emmett.

-Townships located in St. Clair County include Berlin, Brockway, Burtchville, Casco, China Charter, Clay, Clyde, Columbus, Cottrellville, East China Charter, Emmett, Fort Gratiot Charter, Grant, Greenwood, Ira, Kenockee, Kimball, Lynn, Mussey, Port Huron Charter, Riley, St. Clair, Wales.
+Townships located in the County include Berlin, Brockway, Burtchville, Casco, China Charter, Clay, Clyde, Columbus, Cottrellville, East China Charter, Emmett, Fort Gratiot Charter, Grant, Greenwood, Ira, Kenockee, Kimball, Lynn, Mussey, Port Huron Charter, Riley, St. Clair, Wales.

 St. Clair County vital records can be found at the Michigan Office of Vital Records has copies of birth, marriage, divorce and death records since 1867.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Michigan for current fees and application process.